kenwheeler/slick/README.markdown

-slideRemove() | index: int | Removes a slide by index slickFilter() | filter : selector or function | Filters slides using jQuery .filter syntax slickUnfilter() | | Removes applied filter slickSetOption(option,value) | option : string(option name), value : depends on option
+slideRemove() | index: int | Removes a slide by index slickFilter() | filter : selector or function | Filters slides using jQuery .filter syntax slickUnfilter() | | Removes applied filter slickSetOption(option,value,refresh) | option : string(option name), value : depends on option | Sets an option live.
+Use refresh if it is an option that changes the display

 #### Example